assen-totin/cdn/README.md

 	cdn_json_extended no;					// Send extended JSON in request (with headers and cookies) cdn_header_auth X-Custom-JWT			// Custom headfer to search for JWT
 ```
+# Build configuration

+To enable/disable MySQL and Oracle support, edit src/modules.h (comment/uncomment the respective line).
+Also there you can toggle JWT support in the same way.

-# Usage scenarios and configuration
+# Usage scenarios

 ## Authorisation by JWT